 With the gift of knowledge, we come to know the true value of creation in relation to the Creator.
 This is important for all those times when we are surrounded by beauty, but we don’t think of anything except ourselves.
 The challenge is being able to experience marvel, to be able to be surprised by the amazing nature that surrounds us and invites us to step outside of our egotistical world.
 In doing so, we are able to discover God in His creation, and in it, His everlasting love for man.

 The gift of wisdom refers to the special capacity of judging human things according to God, under the light of God.
-Illuminated by this gift, we are able to peer deeper within the realities that surround us.
-We are able to discover things in themselves, not just what we would like them to be for us.
+Illuminated by this gift, we are able to peer deeper into the realities that surround us.
+We are able to discover things in ourselves, not just what we would like them to be for us.
 Thus we no longer judge according to our passing, superficial and egotistical criteria rather according to the criteria that we find in the Gospels.
 Just imagine how things would be if we could see the world how God sees!.

 The gift of counsel acts as a breath of fresh air in our conscious; it helps us to see and discern what is good, what makes us happy, and what is most convenient for us.
 We are often confronted with important decisions in our lives and the lives of others.
 When they happen to ask our help, sometimes we don’t know exactly what to think, what to say and even less how to act … This is the precise moment when we should open up to the Holy Spirit that lives within us!
 With this openness, then we will be able to see, to give good counsel, and to know how to act.